 Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements, over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
 The claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
 An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements, as calculated on a Solvency II basis.
-An underwriting surplus was not achieved in 2020 due, in particular, to the potential excess mortality levels arising from Covid-19 which gave rise to a provision for COVID-19 claims of €5.2m.
-The cost of the additional reinsurance ECCU purchased during the year to mitigate a potentially extreme adverse COVID-19 experience was also a factor.
-Consequently, no claims experience refund shall be paid to credit unions in 2021 in relation to 2020 (2019: €12,551,286).
+An underwriting surplus was achieved in 2021 and a claims experience refund of €4.4m will be paid to credit unions in 2022 in relation to 2021 (2020: nil).

 The ILCU (parent undertaking) acts as agent of the Company.
 The range of services provided and the basis for the fees in respect of such services provided are set out in the Agency and Management Agreement dated 22 March 2013, as amended on 21 November 2014, between the ILCU and the Company.
-The fees paid to the ILCU for services provided in accordance with the Agency and Management agreement during 2020 amounted to €2,196,782 (2019: €2,139,289).
-The amount outstanding at 31 December 2020 was €189,295 (2019: €178,274).
+The fees paid to the ILCU for services provided in accordance with the Agency and Management agreement during 2021 amounted to €2,201,305 (2020: €2,196,782).
+The amount outstanding at 31 December 2021 was €183,442 (2020: €189,295).

-During 2020, the Company provided funding of €35,000 to ILCU International Development Foundation Limited in order to support credit union development in Sierra Leone.
+During the year, the Company provided project funding to the ILCU International Development Foundation Limited in order to support credit union development in Sierra Leone.
+This amounted to €35,000 in 2021 (2020: €35,000).

-The fees paid to the ILCU for the funding of secure e-mail for each credit union for the secure and confidential transmission of personal sensitive data electronically to ECCU amounted to €25,000 (2019: €25,000).
+The fees paid to the ILCU for the funding of secure e-mail for each credit union for the secure and confidential transmission of personal sensitive data electronically to ECCU amounted to €25,000 (2020: €25,000).